-Bus lines 2/4, 12, 19 and 3/30 and night buses CN1, CN2 cover Limpertsberg.
+Bus lines 2,8, 19, 30 serve Limpertsberg with line 100 going to Junglinster and CN7 serving as a night bus.
+You can find a list of school buses here.
 Parking at Glacis is free at the weekend and in the evenings, and the free City Shopping Bus leaves from the Glacis car park.
-There is also two tram stops at Limpertsberg and the line currently runs from Stäreplaz/Étoile to LuxExpo in Kirchberg.
+There are also two tram stops at Limpertsberg.

 Sports & Parks

 The rose gardens may have left Limpertsberg, but you can still take a thematic walk – RosaLi (or Walkway of the Roses) to discover the district's horticultural heritage.
 The walk passes the Art Nouveau houses on rue des Rosas.
 You can take a guided tour or do the circuit by yourself using a map that can be downloaded from this page.
 Another pedestrian circuit follows the valley of the Alzette to the park Tony Neuman.

 Tony Neuman Park, built in 1946 by Alphonse Hollman to create an arboretum, boasts a collection of sculptures, many by famous local artists, and combines flower beds with wooded areas including redwood trees.
 There is also a large expanse of grass to relax on, and a playground for children.
 The main entrance is on avenue de la Faiencerie close to house number 162A.